Areas of Outstanding Natural Beauty & National Parks

 This National Park comprises a glorious landscape of heather-clad moors, ancient woodland, dramatic coastline, bejewelled dark skies and over 1,400 miles of walking trails.

-With its gently undulating hills and chocolate-box English towns and villages built from honey-coloured stone, The Cotswolds is famed for its scenic landscapes, local produce and outdoors pursuits, including cheese-rolling!
+Gently undulating hills, with chocolate-box towns and villages built from honey-coloured stone, The Cotswolds is famed for its landscapes, local produce and outdoor activities such as cheese-rolling!

 The Forest of Dean

-The Forest of Dean is an ancient oak forest and one-time hunting ground of Norman Kings.
-Remaining royal in breadth and beauty, it is a popular visitor destination
+The Forest of Dean is an ancient oak forest and one-time hunting ground of Norman kings.
+It is popular for outdoor pursuits and its attractions include Clearwell Caves and Puzzlewood.

 Vale of Glamorgan